CaretakerGob/studio/src/context/PROJECT_PROGRESS.md

 - Shared Space Page:
     - Simulated access code UI for joining a session.
 - Hunter's Nexus Page:
-    - **Multi-Character Support & Display**: Main view displays a grid of party members (up to 4) with individual HP, Sanity, and Bleed trackers.
+    - **Multi-Character Support & Display**: Main view displays a grid of party members (up to 4).
+Each character card shows their avatar, name, and interactive trackers for HP, Sanity, and Bleed Points.
+The individual cards in this grid are clickable to set the character as "active".
     - **Active Character Focus**: Arsenal selection and detailed modal views operate on the selected active character.
+    - **Active Character Image Display**: A dedicated card is displayed above the party grid, showing the active character's name and a large, clickable image (opens in modal).
     - Party Management Dialog: Add/remove characters.
-"Manage Party" button moved to page header.
+"Manage Party" button relocated to the page header.
     - Stat tracking (HP, Sanity, Bleed Points) with session modifiers.
 MV and DEF visible only in modal.
+HP, Sanity, Bleed trackers are stacked vertically for each character in the main grid.
     - Session Crypto Tracker: Global for the session.
     - Arsenal and equipment display for active character.
     - Integrated dice roller and card generator.